cubernetes/42_minishell/README.md

     - 🟩 try one of `unset IFS`, `declare IFS=`, `declare IFS=:`, `declare IFS=": "`
     - 🟩 then `declare A=" :one     two  three:::::four:   " && /bin/printf '"%s"\n' $A-one-$A-two-$A`
 - 🟩 declare (also with `-p`) and readonly builtin
-- 🟧 declare, readonly, and export without args, with correct(!) (ansi-)quoting
+- 🟧 declare, readonly, and export without args, with correct(!)
+(ANSI-C-)quoting
     - 🟩 try `declare A='cd "$HOME" && echo "Changed dir!" || echo "Sorry $USER, no changing :("' && declare -p A`
 - 🟩 shell (unexported) variables (`declare A=1`)
 - 🟩 readonly variables (`declare -r A=1`, `readonly B=1`)